 - The University is a caring community where the well-being of each member is supported and where service to others is encouraged.

 Bryant University has developed programs to welcome students into our student-centered learning community.
 All Bryant students are expected to be active participants in their educational process.
 All of the first-year programs help students master the skills necessary for achievement in college and beyond.
 Chief among these programs is the First-Year Gateway Experience, which encourages students to draw meaningful connections between curricular and co-curricular experiences, apply knowledge and skills from multiple perspectives, effectively communicate ideas, and meaningfully reflect on learning experiences.
-Orientation and Opening Weekend are designed to help students adjust to their new environment and accelerate their transition to college life.
+Orientation and Welcome Week are designed to help students adjust to their new environment and accelerate their transition to college life.
 Students participate in programs and events that emphasize the core values of the institution and their role as active participants in their education.